Atrium (heart): Structure

+Right atrium

+The right atrium receives and holds deoxygenated blood from the superior vena cava, inferior vena cava, anterior cardiac veins, smallest cardiac veins and the coronary sinus, which it then sends down to the right ventricle through the tricuspid valve, which in turn sends it to the pulmonary artery for pulmonary circulation.

 Right atrial appendage

-The right atrial appendage (lat: Auricula atrii dextra) is located at the front upper surface of the right atrium.
+The right atrial appendage (also known as right auricle, lat: auricula atrii dextra) is located at the front upper surface of the right atrium.
 Looking from the front, the right atrial appendage appears wedge-shaped or triangular.
 Its base surrounds the superior vena cava.
 The right atrial appendage is a pouch-like extension of the right atrium and is covered by a trabecula network of pectinate muscles.
 The interatrial septum separates the right atrium from the left atrium; this is marked by a depression in the right atrium – the fossa ovalis.
 The atria are depolarised by calcium.

+Left atrium

+The left atrium receives the oxygenated blood from the left and right pulmonary veins, which it pumps to the left ventricle (through the mitral valve (left atrioventricular valve) for pumping out through the aorta for systemic circulation.